 (You can learn more about these terms and others in our article explaining the concepts of accuracy, precision and recall)

 With these definitions in mind, it makes sense for secret detection tools to try to maximize the number of true negatives and true positives, and minimize the false ones.
-But secret detection is based on a lot of heuristics, so the answer is often not truly black or white.
+But secret detection is based on many heuristics, so the answer is often not truly black or white.
 What should a secret detection tool do when the answer is not clear-cut?

 Which one is worse, too many false positives or too many false negatives?